DianZzzz/DianZzzz.github.io/_finance/CFA/Wealth-Management.md

 ### Solutions

+#### Outright Sales
+- Tax immediately due
+- Loss of voting power

+#### Completion portfolio
+- Needs sufficient assets to complement
+- Takes time to complete

+#### Exchange Fund
+- Only available to accredited investors
+- Need to hold at least seven years

 #### Charitable Remainder Trust
 - An irrevocable donation to a trust and receive a tax deduction for the gift.
 - Provide income for the life of the named beneficiaries.
 When the last-named beneficiary dies, any assets remaining in the trust would be distributed to the charity named in the trust.
+- Loss of voting rights

 ## Client Segment